 Who invented the acoustic guitar?

-While it’s true that the first nylon string guitar is credited to Spanish Luthier Antonio Torres Jurado, it is more accurate to say Antonio Torres Jurado standardized the guitar.
+While it’s true that the first nylon string guitar was made by Spanish Luthier Antonio Torres Jurado, it is more accurate to say Antonio Torres Jurado standardized the guitar.
 This was achieved through the revolutionary bracing system he developed, known as fan bracing (the bracing allowed for the soundboard to be larger) which in turn allowed for greater volume and projection.

-On the back of the first classical guitar, the first steel string acoustic was created by Christian Frederick Martin of C.F.
-Martin & Company, whose bracing system (X bracing) paved the way for the commercial production of steel-string acoustic guitars.
+On the back of the first classical guitar, the first steel-string acoustic was created by Christian Frederick Martin of C.F.
+Martin & Company.
+The bracing system he developed (X bracing) paved the way for the commercial production of steel-string acoustic guitars.

-Both Antonio Torres Jurado and Christian Frederick Martin are pioneers, but the truth is mankind had been playing stringed ‘guitar-like instruments (Chordophones) for many centuries.
+Both Antonio Torres Jurado and Christian Frederick Martin are pioneers, but the truth is mankind has been playing stringed ‘guitar-like instruments (Chordophones) for centuries.

-While there is some conjecture over which primitive instrument most influenced the eventual design of the acoustic guitar.
-It’s safe to say instruments such as the Kithara, and Oud played a role in influencing the design of the Lute and from there the renaissance period Vihuela, which was far more akin to the modern acoustic guitar.
+While there is some conjecture over which primitive instrument most influenced the design of the acoustic guitar.
+Instruments such as the Kithara, and Oud played a role in influencing the design of the Lute and the renaissance period Vihuela, which bears a closer resemblance to the modern acoustic guitar.